nikhillinit/ACFStudy/tests/README.md

 - Semantic HTML selectors (roles, labels)
 - Fallback strategies for dynamic content

+### Test Isolation
+Each test runs in isolation to prevent interdependencies:
+- Clean state at the beginning of each test
+- Proper teardown after test completion
+- No shared state between tests
+- Independent fixture setup for each test case

 ## 🎯 Test Scenarios

 ### Critical User Journeys